kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 )
 ```

-Please note that a standard YOLO file format should also include the path root to the assets, and also the `train`, `val` and `test` subfolders.
+Please note that a standard YOLO file format must also include the path root to the assets, and also the `train`, `val` and `test` subfolders.
 Since this is up to the ML engineer or Data scientist which data goes where, we do not provide this layout.

 ### COCO format
-To export your data into the COCO format, you can do the following:
+To export your data into the COCO format, run the following code:
 ```python
 from kili.client import Kili
 kili = Kili()